 Here’s the problem, most of us associate snacking with food items that can be purchased at a gas station.
 I want you to rewire your brain when it comes to snacking.

-Snacking should be done because it keeps you fueled throughout the day, not because it’s an excuse to load up on salt, sugar and fat (I say that with an armful of love)
+Snacking should be done because it keeps you fueled throughout the day, not because it’s an excuse to load up on salt, sugar and fat (I say that with a bundle of love).

 Instead of chips, choose veggies and hummus.
-Choose healthy fat snacks, instead of empty calories.
-Choose nutrient dense food instead of nutrient void.
-Try the recipe below instead of cheese from a can (although, I did have a love affair with cheese from a can the summer I worked in a Salmon packing factory in Alaska.)
+Choose healthy fat snacks instead of empty calories.
+Choose nutrient dense food instead of nutrient void food.
+Try the recipe below instead of cheese from a can (although, I did have a love affair with cheese from a can the summer that I worked in a Salmon packing factory in Alaska.)

 Basically, I want you to think of EVERYTHING you put in your mouth as having one of two purposes: